scrxped/crawler-3/README.md

 - If configured, automatically filters out requests forbidden by the `robots.txt` exclusion standard.
 - Straightforward middleware system allows you to append headers, extract data, filter or plug any custom functionality to process the request and response.
 - Rich filtering capabilities.
+- Ability to set crawling depth
 - Easy to extend the core by hooking into the crawling process using events.
+- Shut down crawler any time and start over without losing the progress.

 ## Quick Start
 ```php